Photo: Anna Hållams/imagebank.sweden.se

 And yes, you guessed it, the Anderssons like to go away skiing on the children’s winter holiday as well.
 According to statistics, 90 per cent of Swedes can afford to go on holiday (link in Swedish).

 Social security and healthcare

-Should Maria or Fredrik Andersson have the bad fortune of losing their job, they will receive unemployment pay linked to their previous salary, because they are members of an unemployment insurance program.
+Should Anna or Johan Andersson have the bad fortune of losing their job, they will receive unemployment pay linked to their previous salary, because they are members of an unemployment insurance program.
 Without insurance, they would still be entitled to an activity grant from the Social Insurance Agency, but that would mean less money.

-Similarly, if they fall ill and can’t go to work, it’s not a financial disaster.
-Sick-leave pay from their employer amounts to about 80 per cent of their salary (apart from the first day, when they don’t get paid at all).
-When they go to see a doctor, they only pay a fee of between SEK 100 and 200 depending on the county, or a maximum of SEK 300 for a specialist visit.
+Similarly, if they fall ill and can’t go to work, it doesn’t have to be a financial disaster.
+Sick-leave pay from their employer amounts to about 80 per cent of their salary, up to a maximum daily amount (apart from the first day, when they don’t get paid at all).
+When they go to see a doctor, they only pay a fee of between SEK 0 and 300 depending on the county, or a maximum of SEK 400 for a specialist visit.

 The general idea of Sweden’s social insurance system is that benefits should be a temporary solution.
 Some of the benefits are based on residency and others on work, and different criteria apply in different circumstances.